jenifermiranda/jenifermiranda/README.md

 <br>

-- Web development student with great interest in technology
+- Web development student with a great interest in technology.
-- Passionate about traveling and discovering new cultures
+- Passionate about traveling and discovering new cultures.
-- Currently learning Back-end Development
+- Currently learning Python.
-- Open for a new job opportunity, this is [my Linkedin](https://www.linkedin.com/in/jeniferasm/)
+- Open to new job opportunities; this is [my Linkedin](https://www.linkedin.com/in/jeniferasm/)

 <br>
 <!-- GITHUB STATUS -->